Wolf Liebeschuetz: Career

 After gaining his doctorate, Liebeschuetz worked from 1958 to 1963 as a teacher mainly at Heanor Grammar School, Derbyshire.
 In 1963, he was appointed Assistant Lecturer at the Classics Department at the University of Leicester, which was then under the leadership of Professor Abraham Wasserstein.
 In 1972, he published the monograph Antioch: City and Imperial Administration in the Later Roman Empire.

 In 1979, he was appointed Professor and Head of the Department of Classical and Archaeological Studies at the University of Nottingham.
 This position had previously been held by E. A. Thompson.
 1979 was also the year of the publishing of his monograph Continuity and Change in Roman Religion, which examined how Roman religion worked and how it was abandoned.
 In the early 1990s Liebeschuetz became increasingly interested in the role of "barbarians" in the fall of the Western Roman Empire.
 His Barbarians and Bishops (1990) is concerned with this topic.

 Retirement

 Liebeschuetz retired in 1992, and was elected a Fellow of the British Academy the same year.
-In 1993 he was made Member of the Institute for Advanced Study in Princeton, New Jersey and a Fellow of the Royal Society of Arts.
+In 1993 he was made a Fellow of the Royal Society of Arts, and a Member of the Institute for Advanced Study in Princeton, New Jersey.

 Research

-The research of Liebeschuetz has centered on late antiquity, particularly the nature of Roman cities and Roman religion during this time.
-He argues that Roman religion remained strong well into late antiquity.
+The Liebeschuetz's research centred on late antiquity, particularly the nature of Roman cities and Roman religion during this time.
+He argued that Roman religion remained strong well into late antiquity.